GOKOP/static-blog-gen/README.md

 Because of that there's no need to specify the date in the filename, and the script will also get the last edit date for each post.

 1. Create a directory called "posts-md" and initialize a git repo in it
+	* Alternatively, you can have the entire script in a git repo as long as it has commits with your posts (in posts-md ofc)
 2. Add and commit posts there, filenames can be anything as long as they end with `.md` and don't contain spaces.
 	The resulting html file will be the same name but with `.html` extension.
 	The first line of the file should contain a header with the title, like `# title of the post`.